Jaycee Horn: 2024

 On January 25, 2024, the Carolina Panthers announced the hiring of former Tampa Bay Buccaneers' offensive coordinator Dave Canales as their new head coach.
 On April 26, 2024, the Carolina Panthers exercised the fifth–year option on Horn's rookie contract for one–year, $12.37 million contract.

 Canales retained Ejiro Evero as defensive coordinator.
 Head coach Dave Canales named Horn the No. 1 starting cornerback to begin the regular season and paired him with Mike Jackson.

 On September 15, 2024, Horn made six combined tackles (four solo), a season-high two pass deflections, and intercepted a pass thrown by Justin Herbert to wide receiver Ladd McConkey during a 3–26 loss to the Los Angeles Chargers.
 In Week 4, he collected a season–high eight combined tackles (seven solo) as the Panthers lost 24–34 to the Cincinnati Bengals.
 On November 24, 2024, Horn made six solo tackles and recorded his first career sack for a 12–yard loss on Patrick Mahomes during a 27–30 loss to the Kansas City Chiefs.
 Horn injured his hip and subsequently missed the last two games (Weeks 17–18) of the 2024 NFL season.
 He finished the season with a career-high 68 combined tackles (49 solo), 13 pass deflections, a career-high two sacks, and one interception in.
 15 games and 15 starts.

 2025

-On March 10, 2025, Horn signed a four–year, $100.00 million contract extension with the Panthers that includes $72.00 million guaranteed, $46.70 million guaranteed upon signing, and an initial signing bonus of $28.40 million.
+On March 10, 2025, Horn signed a four–year, $100 million contract extension with the Panthers that includes $72 million guaranteed, $46.7 million guaranteed upon signing, and an initial signing bonus of $28.4 million.
 His deal made him the highest-paid defensive back in the league.
+He started 16 games in 2025, recording 37 tackles, eight passes defensed, and a team-leading five interceptions, on his way to his second straight Pro Bowl.